Study Abroad for East Asian Languages and Cultural Studies Majors

 Rapidly developing economies combined with centuries of tradition and history make China, Hong Kong, Singapore, and Taiwan top destinations for students studying Chinese languages or cultures.

-There are also EAP programs in Indonesia, Thailand and Vietnam where students take classes in English and may study the local language.
-Go to the EAP web site for more detailed information on these programs: eap.ucop.edu.
+There are also UCEAP programs in Thailand where students take classes in English and may study the local language.
+Go to the UCEAP web site for more detailed information on these programs: eap.ucop.edu.

 When should I study abroad?

 Students can study abroad in Asia as early as their sophomore year or as late as their last semester of their senior year.
 Regardless of when you plan to study abroad, start planning NOW!

 Keep in mind that at students in the College of Letters and Science must complete at least 20 units of upper-division major coursework (or 12 upper-division minor units) in residence at UCSB along with other residence requirements.
 Consult an advisor in the College of Letters & Science for more information.